sfepy/sfepy/doc/developer_guide.rst

 Notes on terminology
 ^^^^^^^^^^^^^^^^^^^^

-*Volume* refers to the whole domain (in space of dimension :math:`d`), while *surface* to a subdomain of dimension :math:`d-1`, for example a part of the domain boundary.
-So in 3D problems volume = volume, surface = surface, while in 2D volume = area, surface = curve.
+Term integrals are over domains of the *cell* or *facet* kinds.
+For meshes with elements of the topological dimension :math:`t \leq d`, where :math:`d` is the space dimension, *cells* have the topological :math:`t`, while facets :math:`t-1`.
+For example, in 3D meshes cell = volume, facet = surface, while in 2D cell = area, facet = curve.

 Introduction
 ^^^^^^^^^^^^

 A term in *SfePy* usually corresponds to a single integral term in (weak) integral formulation of an equation.
-Both volume and surface integrals are supported.
+Both cell and facet integrals are supported.
 There are three types of arguments a term can have:

 - *variables*, i.e. the unknown, test or parameter variables declared by the